-Douglas Ross enthusiastically backed Boris Johnson’s Brexit that’s simply disastrous for Scotland, and he would probably prefer if people forgot what they’ve said.
+Douglas Ross and the Scottish Tories enthusiastically backed Boris Johnson’s Brexit, despite its disastrous consequences for Scotland – and he would probably prefer if people forgot what they’ve said.

 To remind the Tories, here are just some in a string of their lies, deflections and broken promises.

 The Erasmus+ programme, established by former SNP MEP Winnie Ewing in 1987, is a European scheme that allows young people, regardless of their background, to be able to study, volunteer, or work abroad.

 Jackson Carlaw, former leader of the Scottish Tories, promised that the UK government was “fighting to ensure that Erasmus+ continues” and slammed the SNP for “grandstanding” when we repeatedly raised concerns about post-Brexit access to the scheme.